1230113202/awesome-knowledge-graph/README.md

 __PyTorch-BigGraph (PBG)__ A distributed system for learning graph embeddings for large graphs, particularly big web interaction graphs with up to billions of entities and trillions of edges. [[Link](https://github.com/facebookresearch/PyTorch-BigGraph)]

+__GraphSage__ GraphSAGE is a framework for inductive representation learning on large graphs.
+GraphSAGE is used to generate low-dimensional vector representations for nodes, and is especially useful for graphs that have rich node attribute information. [[Link](http://snap.stanford.edu/graphsage/)]

 ## Knowledge Base
 __Wikidata__ Free knowledge base, acts as central storage for the structured data of its Wikimedia sister projects including Wikipedia, Wikivoyage, Wiktionary, Wikisource, and others [[Link](https://www.wikidata.org/wiki/Wikidata:Main_Page)]